-When you go abroad on holiday to let’s say, sunny Spain, how difficult do you find it when you can’t speak the lingo?
-It can be quite difficult to know the food you have ordered, will be right when it’s served or heaven forbid you need a doctor, how do you know the right medicine will be given to you?
+When you go abroad on holiday to let’s say sunny Spain; how difficult do you find it when you can’t speak the lingo?
+It can be quite difficult to know if the food you have ordered will be right when it’s served; or heaven forbid you need a doctor.
+How do you know the right medicine will be given to you?
 Are there language interpreters there to help you?

-If you work with a deaf person have you ever asked them what support would help them the best at the next yearly meeting or at group training off site?
+If you work with a deaf person have you ever asked them what support would help them.
+Say at the next yearly meeting or at group training off site?

 Sometimes support provided can depend on the how the deaf person wishes to communicate.
 It is best to communicate with them face to face (if possible) and ensure your face is clearly visible to them when doing so.
 They prefer this as it allows them to interact with you directly.

-Ever wondered if there is more than British Sign Language available to help deaf people feel supported in their every day life?
+Have you ever wondered if there is more than British Sign Language available; to help deaf people feel supported in their every day life?

 Here are a few options to consider when discussing the type of support with your deaf colleague or client: